open-xml-templating/docxtemplater/docs/source/goals.rst

 Goals
 =====

-Docxtemplater was born out of the idea that you should be able to generate Docx as easily as you generate Html with something like Mustache.
+docxtemplater was born out of the idea that you should be able to generate Docx as easily as you generate Html with something like Mustache.

 They are a lots of solutions like docx.js, docx4j, ...